 About Me:

-I’m from Bundang, South Korea, and now reside in Toronto, Canada.
-I hold a Bachelor of Music (B.M.) and a Master of Music (M.M.) in Violin Performance from Juilliard and my Doctorate from Columbia University.
-My academic research investigates how subjectivity influences music (e.g., through genre “hierarchies,” performance practices, and how university music majors are perceived by non-music majors).
-I also explore the impact of Asian diasporic identity on music pedagogy, and examine policy-driven strategies to enhance equity in music education in North America.
+I’m originally from Bundang, South Korea, and now reside in Toronto, Canada.
+I earned my Bachelor of Music (B.M.) and a Master of Music (M.M.) in Violin Performance from Juilliard and Doctorate from Columbia University.
+My academic research explores stereotypes in music (e.g., genre “hierarchies” and how artistic value is shaped and interpreted across different communities and social contexts.).
+I also explore Asian diasporic identity on music pedagogy and policy-driven strategies to enhance equity in music education in North America.

 Teaching: